What payment methods do you accept?

 I accept debit, all major credit cards, e-transfer and cash.

 What does my pets day consist of?

 Routine is very important in this industry.
 Once your pet is built into a certain routine, the grooming process will be very simple and fun for them.
-Typically your dog will come in and await his/her turn to be bathed.
-After bathing in a first come order, they will be blow dried or hand dried based on coat type and then finally the groom will take place and they will be sent home after.
+Typically your dog will come in one to one and await his/her turn to be bathed.
+After bathing, they will be blow dried or hand dried based on coat type and then finally the groom will take place and they will be sent home after.
 Please take your pet to the washroom before bringing him/her into the salon in order to prevent any accidents that may occur.

 What’s your work experience?